WiegnerO/Imagify/README.md

 - In your API testing tool make a GET request http://localhost:5000/api/search/
 - If you are using a browser type in the url http://localhost:5000/api/search/
 - You should see a list of images
+- If you are using the Imagify_UI application navigate to http://localhost:4200/homePage

 ### Get all the characteristic data
 - In your API testing tool make a GET request http://localhost:5000/api/characteristic/
 - If you are using a browser type in the url http://localhost:5000/api/characteristic/
+- If you are using the Imagify_UI application navigate to http://localhost:4200/characteristicPage
 - You should see a list of image id with an associated characteristic

 ### Get a specific image data